Brazil Travel

 Key Phrases

 As a part of your Brazil travel preparation, you will need to prepare yourself for how they talk in Brazil so that you can understand the dialog as you interact with local residents and other travelers.
-This includes understanding key phrases so that you can ask for things, respond to others, and get around the country much easier.
+This includes understanding key phrases so that you can ask for things, respond to others, and get around the country much more easily.

 Here are some common phrases that you may need to use while visiting Brazil: